 For more tips on how to find and recruit Web Developers for your company, read our blog post.

-Many developers choose to follow the freelance or self-employed life for personal reasons (such as having a more flexible schedule or to save money on commuting or moving costs), while others simply do it because the right opportunity came along.
+Many Canada developers choose to follow the freelance or self-employed life for personal reasons (such as having a more flexible schedule or to save money on commuting or moving costs), while others simply do it because the right opportunity came along.
 If you’re looking for a developer to work for your company, it can be hard to convince those who are contractors to switch over to the full-time life.

 Additionally, if you find yourself getting lots of applications from freelance developers or contractors, don’t immediately dismiss them.
 “Relevant experience” required for a role shouldn’t be so black-and- white – don’t make it a requirement that they’ve worked in a certain industry for ten years or balk at the fact that they have been freelancing the past few years.